No Brexit trade deal yet as serious issues remain, British minister says

 But that would not cover pelagic fish like the mackerel that live in open waters, where the catch would be subject to annual negotiations.

-EU sources also said there was no clarity on the crucial zone stretching 6-12 nautical miles from UK shores where many smaller French or Belgian vessels fish.
+EU sources also said there was no clarity on the crucial zone stretching six to 12 nautical miles from UK shores where many smaller French or Belgian vessels fish.
 The loss of such access could not be compensated in the open seas.

-Ultimately, Britain’s Johnson, who is grappling with a deepening COVID-19 outbreak and a border crisis at Europe’s busiest truck port, will have to decide if the narrow deal on offer is worth signing up to.

-Walking away might elicit applause from many Brexiteers but would trigger severe trade disruption.

 The European Union needs at least four days to carry out procedures ensuring any agreement is applied from Jan.1, EU diplomatic sources said, meaning a deal is needed by early next week to avoid trade ruptures.